DevExpress/devextreme-documentation/concepts/50 React Components/05 Add DevExtreme to a React Application/63 Create a Custom Bundle.md

 In certain scenarios, you may want to utilize a custom bundle rather than an automatically generated one.
-The example below illustrates how to implement a custom bundle with Vite.
+The example below illustrates how to create a custom bundle with Vite.

 #include btn-open-github with {
     href: "https://github.com/DevExpress-Examples/devextreme-vite-react-bundling"